batden/elucidate/README.md

 ## Update local repository

-Be sure to check for updates at least once a week.
+Check for updates at least once a week.
 In order to do this, change to ~/.elucidate/ and run:

 ```bash